Mitsubishi Electric Multiple FA Products (Update B)

 Prerequisites

-• Network access to the CC-Link IE TSN module or gateway on the control network
+• Network access to the CC-Link IE TSN network segment where affected modules are deployed

 Exploitability